apache/flink/docs/apis/streaming/index.md

           <td><strong>Aggregations</strong><br>KeyedStream &rarr; DataStream</td>
           <td>
             <p>Rolling aggregations on a keyed data stream.
 The difference between min
-	    and minBy is that min returns the minimun value, whereas minBy returns the element that has the minimum value in this field (same for max and maxBy).</p>
+	    and minBy is that min returns the minimum value, whereas minBy returns the element that has the minimum value in this field (same for max and maxBy).</p>
     {% highlight java %}
 keyedStream.sum(0);